nhrap-dev/manage/README.md

     from .manage import manage
     ```

-6. Update your run.py file that is called by the .bat entry point.
+6. Update your run.py file that is called by the .bat entry point:

     If your GUI is in the src folder, you can call